 Dramatic Play for School-Age Children

-Kids can also role play other professions such as being firefighters or police.
-With the latter, some children can be police officers while others play the role of robbers, for example.
 Kids can even get involved with writing and producing school plays that either depicts a real life historical event or something completely fictional.

 Also read: Why Cultural Diversity Is Important In Early Childhood Education